laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2013-02-23-parallel-and-isolated-web-application-tests-in-scala.markdown

 ## Testing the application

 Writing integration tests on an application with complex configuration options is not trivial.
-Bootstrapping the application with all the possible combinations of configurations can result in obscure and difficult-to-understand tests that are a burden to maintain.
+Bootstrapping the application with all the possible combinations of configurations can result in difficult-to-understand tests that are a burden to maintain.
 Fortunately **Scala specs2** allows us to write highly readable tests.

-In addition to readability, **specs2** will elegantly take advantage our multicore computers by running the tests in parallel.
+In addition to readability, **specs2** will elegantly take advantage of our multicore computers by running the tests in parallel.
 Parallel execution of tests becomes important as the size of the software grows.